-Environmental Aspect Commencement: Cessation: Requirements and Responsibilities Reporting Monitoring & Reporting Responsibility Proponent Construction Superintendent Principal Civil Contractor Pest Management (Refer Section 5.6) (Refer Section 3.4.2 of EMP by BMT WBM) Prior to the commencement of the works.
+Environmental Commencement: Cessation: Requirements and Responsibilities Reporting Monitoring & Reporting Responsibility Aspect Proponent Construction Superintendent Principal Civil Contractor restrict all access to the area to ensure that rehabilitation is achieved.
+Coordinator for submission to the Authority.
+Pest Management (Refer Section 5.6) (Refer Section 3.4.2 of EMP by BMT WBM) Prior to the commencement of the works.
 Once Off Maintenance is achieved and the environmental protection goals are achieved.
 The objective of the Pest Management is to reduce or control impacts from pest animal species during the construction stage.
-The following measures will be required as a minimum: Permanent and semi-permanent structures to minimise harbourage and roosting opportunities for pest species; A combination of measures including fencing and signage to advise that no domestic animals are to be brought onto the site or the EPZ and conservation areas by crews and employees; Generated waste is to be stored in covered containers and be transported off site for disposal.
+The following measures will be required as a minimum: Permanent and semi-permanent structures to minimise harbourage and roosting opportunities for pest species; A combination of measures including fencing and signage to advise that no domestic animals are to be brought onto the site or the EPZ and conservation areas by crews and employees; and Generated waste is to be stored in covered containers and be transported off site for disposal.
 The principal contractor will be responsible for ensuring best practice for the management of pests during the construction works.
-Stockland will appoint an internal or external superintendent to oversee the implementation of these measures.
-And ensure environmental protection goals are achieved.
+Stockland will appoint an internal or external superintendent to oversee the implementation of these measures and ensure environmental protection goals are achieved.
 If exotic fauna is observed on site, the proponent is to liaise with Sunshine Coast Regional Council to determine and implement an appropriate action plan.
 Weekly inspections are required of the retained conservation areas, including the WSF habitat, checking for any ground disturbance resulting from feral pigs.
 If this is recorded, the matter is to be reported to the proponents Environmental Management Representative for immediate investigation.
 Regular inspections are required by the contractor and superintendent, noting all observed exotic fauna including pigs, dogs, cats and foxes.
 Pest control measures need to be included in the regular weekly/monthly environmental report.
 Report to be issued by the contractor to the Superintendent.
 Superintendent to review and ensure all is satisfactory prior to issuing to the Project Certifier.
-Project Certifier to then issue to the Project Co-ordinator for submission to the Authority.
+Project Certifier to then issue to the Project Coordinator for submission to the Authority.
 Submissions are to be made every six months.
 Preparation of an Annual Compliance Report (ACR) Maintenance measures inspected and satisfactory.
 Rectification works identified have been inspected and are complete.
 Corrective actions inspected and satisfactory.
 Documentation, including satisfactory Monthly Environmental Compliance Report issued to the Proponent.
 Rectification works completed.
-Log book to be kept to record all management measures implemented on site Weekly inspections logged and detailed records maintained.
+Log book to be kept to record all management measures implemented on site.
+Weekly inspections logged and detailed records maintained.
 Notify the Construction Superintendent of non-compliances as soon as possible.
 Monthly Environmental Compliance Report issued to the Construction Superintendent.
-Weed Management Prior to the commencement of the works Once Off Maintenance is achieved and the environmental Effective weed management measures need to be implemented to minimise infestation on and off site during construction.
-Monthly monitoring of weeds at all disturbed areas and vehicle access locations.
-Results, including the control measures implemented and any non- Preparation of an Annual Compliance Report (ACR) Report received and satisfactory.
-Weed management measures implemented